Litho Lam Printing vs. Digital Printing for Retail Packaging

 The Right Digital Press for the Right Job

 The HP PageWide C500 press is the perfect machine to produce digitally printed corrugated packaging at scale.
-This machine is complemented by additional presses offered by HP, including the HP Scitex 17000 and 15500 presses, which utilize a larger print bed to produce bigger products, such as digitally printed corrugated retail displays.
+This machine is complemented by additional presses offered by HP, including the HP Scitex 15500 presses, which utilize a larger print bed to produce bigger products, such as digitally printed corrugated retail displays.

 It is important to note that every digital press may use different ink types intended for different applications.
 Be sure to work with a qualified Packaging Advisor who can help you understand which ink type and press combination best fits your particular packaging needs.